 Q: When is a bridge needed?

 A: When you are missing a tooth.
-Dentists may try different techniques to save a damaged tooth, like root canal treatment, but sometimes there is so much one can do.
+Experienced dentists may try different techniques to save a damaged tooth, like root canal treatment and dental implant surgery, but sometimes there is so much one can do.
 Tooth extraction leaves a large pocket in the gums and it has to be addressed.
 Getting a dental bridge is one way to do that but it will take a toll on the adjacent teeth.

 Q: Can I eat everything I want to after I’ve had bridge work done?